naiyerasif/site/content/blog/2018/2018-08-15-code-coverage-with-jacoco.md

 For example, in the above example, a `BUNDLE` specifies that the coverage rules apply to the entire application with an instruction coverage of 80%.
 The instruction coverage provides information about the amount of code that has been executed or missed, irrespective of how your source code has been formatted.
 Similarly, a class coverage tells that at least one method of a class has been executed.

-For a detailed account on coverage counters, check out the [official documentation](https://www.eclemma.org/jacoco/trunk/doc/counters.html).
+For a detailed account of coverage counters, check out the [official documentation](https://www.eclemma.org/jacoco/trunk/doc/counters.html).

 ## References